MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-application-deployment.md

 ![Poolsize and replicas](media/big-data-cluster-create-apps/poolsize-vs-replicas.png)

-After the ReplicaSet has been created and the pods have started a Cronjob is created if a `schedule` was set in the `spec.yaml` file.
+After the ReplicaSet has been created and the pods have started, a cron job is created if a `schedule` was set in the `spec.yaml` file.
 Finally, a Kubernetes Service is created that can be used to manage and run the application (see below).

 When an application is executed, the Kubernetes service for the application proxies the requests to a replica and returns the results.